webxdc/website/src-docs/spec/joinRealtimeSession.md

 Register an event handler callback for a realtimeSession event.
 Current supported event types are:

-- `ready`: indicating there is at least one connected chat peer
+- `ready`: indicates there is at least one connected realtime peer

-- `data`: indicating receiving of a `Uint8Array` sent from a peer
+- `data`: on receiving a `Uint8Array` that was sent from a realtime peer

 **`realtimeSession.sendToConnectedPeers(data)`**